-Your grill is as versatile as any other cooking surface.
-That means you can cook just about anything on a grill that you can cook indoors.
-Tired of the same ol’ burgers and hot dogs?
-How about meatballs or polenta?
-Sink your teeth into eight totally grill-able foods that will change the way you think about backyard grilling forever.
+Your grill is as versatile as any other cooking surface, so that means you can grill just about anything you can cook indoors.
+Try changing up the burger and hot dog routine and grill nachos or polenta.
+Here’s a list of eight grilling recipes that will change the way you think about backyard grilling forever.

 Meld all the amazing nachos flavors you love with added smoky depth when you make Grilled Loaded Nachos.
 Imagine how fast your friends will eat up layers of crispy tortilla chips, roasted veggies, and melted cheese at your next outdoor cookout.
 No need to turn on your oven this summer!
 Your secret weapon for this recipe is the Rockcrok® Grill Stone.

 Watch how easy it is to make nachos on the grill.

 Crowned one of the hottest rediscovered foods in recent years by top chefs, doctors, nutritionists, foodies, and home cooks alike, cauliflower is a blank slate with great texture.
 You can do pretty much anything with cauliflower.
 When cut into large slices and given a good char, it becomes tender, smoky, and almost steak-like.
 Just brush the cauliflower slices with 1 tbsp of oil and sprinkle with salt and pepper to taste.
 Place them on the grill and cover for 25–35 minutes, turning frequently, and they’re ready to go.